FriendsOfTYPO3/frontend_editing/Documentation/UserSettings/Toolbar/Index.rst

 Activate the right toolbar as overlay or push
 ---------------------------------------------

-If the user have a smaller screen the default push effect behaviour of the right toolbar can really make the screen size small.
-There is a possibility to chose which behaviour should be used.
+If the user has a smaller screen, the default push effect behaviour of the right toolbar can make the screen very size small.
+There is a possibility to choose which behaviour should be used.

 Push
 ----

-Push is the default which just pushes all the content to the left when used.
+Push is the default which pushes all the content to the left.

 Overlay
 -------